moioonjake/midi2trigger/README.md

 Schematic parts has taken from default Arduino MIDI in/thru schematics and various places.

+Arduino Pins are assigned in ascending order per semi tone starting with C of the specified octave for Pin2.
+For example: if set to 1 --> Pin2 = C1, Pin3 = C#1, Pin4 = D1 etc. (standard for most drum sequencers).
+You can change the octave at the following line of code (change the int on "int octave = 1;" to example 3, "int octave = 3;"):

 # Panel
 Currently there’s no already made panel for this.